stefanyuk/EPAM-Final-project/README.md

 ## API Operations

 You can get familiar with the API, by using SWAGGER API.
-If you run the server on the local host, got to the following link
+If you run the server on the local host, go to the following
+link:
 > http://127.0.0.1:5000/docs#/

 Now you should see the following
 ![alt text](https://github.com/stefanyuk/EPAM-Final-project/blob/main/documentation/mockups/api_docs.png "Logo Title Text 1")

-Some of the operations are listed below
 Current API version - __1__.
 Each API url should start with __/api/v1__

+Some of the operations are listed below.

 * /users
   * GET - get all users in json format